Section II: Admission to the College

 6. Attendance at a formal interview.

+a.
 The Admission Committee will email interview dates.
 Students are responsible for providing current contact information.

 Transfer Credit from Lakeview College of Nursing